Samu01Tech/riassunti-uni/Cybersecurity/Web and IoT Security.md

 ### Conclusion

-It is a good idea to use automated soltions for analysis and enforcement of security policies (ie. tools, firewalls, Cloudflare).
+It is a good idea to use automated solutions for analysis and enforcement of security policies (ie. tools, firewalls, Cloudflare).

 **The OWASP Top 10**